Voynich manuscript: Statistical patterns

 Linguists Claire Bowern and Luke Lindemann have applied statistical methods to the Voynich manuscript, comparing it to other languages and encodings of languages, and have found both similarities and differences in statistical properties.
 Character sequences in languages are measured using a metric called h2, or second-order conditional entropy.
 Natural languages tend to have an h2 between 3 and 4, but Voynichese has much more predictable character sequences, and an h2 around 2.
-However, at higher levels of organisation, the Voynich manuscript displays properties similar to those of natural languages.
+At higher levels of organisation, the Voynich manuscript displays properties similar to those of natural languages.
 Based on this, Bowern dismisses theories that the manuscript is gibberish, but rather is likely to be an encoded natural language or a constructed language.
 Bowern also concludes that the statistical properties of the Voynich manuscript are not consistent with the use of a substitution cipher or polyalphabetic cipher.

 As noted in Bowern's review, the writer or writers of the manuscript may have used two methods of encoding at least one natural language.
 The "language" Voynich A appears in the herbal and pharmaceutical parts of the manuscript.
 The "language" known as Voynich B appears in the balneological section, some parts of the medicinal and herbal sections, and the astrological section.
 The most common vocabulary items of Voynich A and Voynich B are substantially different.
 Topic modeling of the manuscript suggests that pages identified as written by a particular scribe may relate to a different topic.

 In terms of morphology, if visual spaces in the manuscript are assumed to indicate word breaks, there are consistent patterns that suggest a three-part word structure of prefix, root or midfix, and suffix.
 Certain characters and character combinations are more likely to appear in particular fields.
 There are minor variations between Voynich A and Voynich B. The predictability of certain letters in a relatively small number of combinations in certain parts of words appears to explain the low entropy (h2) of Voynichese.
 In the absence of obvious punctuation, some variants of the same word appear to be specific to typographical positions, such as the beginning of a paragraph, line, or sentence.